Availability: DNA or RNA

 Mixes of nonstandard and modified bases

-In addition to IDT standard machine and hand mixing options for randomizing bases, we offer mixes of multiple base types (e.g., DNA, RNA, LNA*, or 2’O methyl) as well as modified bases.
-This allows incorporation of multiple base types or modifications from IDT’s catalog of modified base offerings into a single position on an oligo.
+In addition to IDT standard machine and hand mixing options for randomizing bases, we offer mixes of multiple base types (e.g., DNA, RNA, locked nucleic acid, or 2’O methyl) as well as modified bases.
+This allows incorporation of multiple base types or modifications from the IDT list of modified base offerings into a single position on an oligo.

 Please note that nonstandard mixed bases are considered Hand-Mixed Bases and are subjected to the maximum of 4 distinct Hand-Mixed Base formulations per oligonucleotide.